-We understand that home is not a safe place for everyone.
-The order to stay at home can cause anxiety for people experiencing or feel at risk of domestic abuse.
-It is important to remember that there is help and support available to you.
+Home should be a safe place, but sadly we know this is not true for everyone.
+If you are experiencing domestic abuse or feel at risk, it is important to remember that there is help and support available to you.

 Camden Safety Net

 In an emergency call 999, or for non-emergency matters requiring police assistance please call 101.
 For deaf, hard of hearing and speech-impaired residents, you can send a SMS message to 999, visit emergencysms.net for more information.

 Silent Solutions is a system for victims of domestic abuse who might be afraid of further danger and escalation of harm if they are overheard when calling 999 in an emergency.

 When somebody calls 999, an operator will ask which emergency service is required.
 If the caller is unable to audibly signal to the operator, the call will be forwarded to an operating system.

 If 55 is pressed by the caller, the system will detect this.
 The operator will then transfer the call to the relevant police force as an emergency.

 - The National Domestic Violence Helpline offer support and advice as well as refuge for women and children.
 They are available 24 hours a day on 0808 2000 247 or visit their website on org.uk

 - Solace Women’s Aid, offers advice and support to women and children and safe refuge for women and children escaping abuse and violence.
 It also includes The North London Rape Crisis service that provides counselling and support to women and girls aged 14 years and over who have experienced any form of sexual violence.
 For more information visit org or contact them on 0808 802 5565, Monday to Friday, from 10am to 4pm, as well as an additional period on Tuesdays, from 6pm to 8pm.